Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ```
 (where-do-i-belong.js)

 This is a point where I have realized all my previous for loops, I never declared the i variable, and should from now on.
 This algorithm wasn't terribly hard; again it can probably be optimized in ways I'm just not capable of thinking of quite yet.
-I sorted the function from lowest to highest, used a for loop to itterate through the passed array and compared each value in the array to the passed number.
+I sorted the function from lowest to highest, used a for loop to iterate through the passed array and compared each value in the array to the passed number.
 If the array value was greater than the passed number I would return i, which would be the array index; otherwise I would return the length of the array, which would result in the last index value of the array being returned.

 ---